Princess Wanda: Cultural influences

-Wanda Mound (Kopiec Wandy) is assumed to be the burial place of the princess.
-Up until the 19th century, bonfires were lit at the mound on Pentecost.
-The nearby industrial district of Nowa Huta, established on 1949, began construction on the name day of Wanda (23 June).
-As such, Princess Wanda is a semi-official patron of the district, which contains a trade center, street, bridge, and stadium named after her.
+Wanda's Mound (Kopiec Wandy) is assumed to be the princess' burial place.
+Until the 19th century, bonfires were lit at the mound on Pentecost.

+The nearby industrial district of Nowa Huta, established on 1949, began construction on Wanda's name day (23 June).
+Princess Wanda is thus a semi-official patron of the district, which contains a trade center, street, bridge, and stadium named after her.

 The German poet Zacharias Werner wrote a drama named Wanda, which under Werner's friend Goethe was performed on stage in 1809.

-The story of Wanda is very popular in Polish art, culture and literature.
-For example, the Polish poet C.K.
-Norwid visited the Mound in 1840 and subsequently composed the epic narrative poem Wanda in honor of the ancient Polish princess and queen.
+Wanda's story is very popular in Polish art, culture, and literature.
+The Polish poet C.K.
+Norwid visited the Mound in 1840 and composed an epic narrative poem, "Wanda", in honor of the ancient Polish princess and queen.

 Wanda (also spelled as Vanda) outside of Poland - Vanda the title and protagonist of the 1876 Antonín Dvořák grand opera, Wanda; the protagonist of the 1809 stage play Wanda written by German poet Zacharias Werner and directed by Johann Wolfgang von Goethe; Wanda, heroine of the 1840 narrative poem "Wanda" by the Polish poet C. K. Norwid; Wanda, subject of the 1868 play Wanda, the Polish Queen by the Croatian dramatist Matija Ban; Wanda von Dunajew, protagonist of Leopold von Sacher-Masoch's 1870 novel Venus in Furs; Wanda von Chabert, the protagonist of the 1881 Guy de Maupassant story "In Various Roles"; "Kinda Fonda Wanda" a song by Neil Young on his 1983 album Everybody's Rockin'.